• Wed. Nov 12th, 2025

 Italy

-Payments are required for visitors from more than different 1,000 areas all around the country and the range of charge is dependent not only on the area but the type of accommodation.
-Rates are usually between €1 and €5 per person, per day, but in some places, such as Rome, charges could be as high as €7.
+Taxes are included for visitors from more than 1,000 different areas all around the country.
+The range of charge is dependent not only on the area but the type of accommodation.
+Rates are usually between €1 and €5 per person, per day, but in some places, such as Rome, charges could be as high as €7 per person, per day.

 A List Of Tourist Taxes Across Europe